Merchant QR code, how do they work?

-This app displays the QR code incorporated with the customer’s card details.
+However, This app displays the QR code incorporated with the customer’s card details.
 The merchant then scans this code and concludes the transaction.
-QR codes can also be processed with the app to app payments.

 In this case, both merchant and customer use their applications. customer scans the QR code generated by the merchant’s application.

 This QR code incorporates transaction details.
 After scanning the code, the customer confirms the transaction and completes the payment.